 Your flight from Frankfurt to Tel Aviv is overbooked and you are involuntarily denied boarding.
 You were due to arrive at 1am according to your original ticket.
 You are rebooked on a new flight which only arrives at 6am.
 As the distance between the two cities is 1,828 miles, you are entitled to 400 EUR compensation.

 In this case, the distance between Frankfurt and New York is 3,865 miles (category c).
-But as the airline found an alternative to have you arrive within four hours of your original arrival time, it can reduce the 600 EUR compensation by 50 percent, netting you 300 EUR.
+But as the airline found an alternative to have you arrive within four hours of your original arrival time, it can reduce the 600 EUR compensation by 50 percent.
+Instead of 600 EUR, you will receive 300 EUR.

 Assistance when denied boarding